ReinierNel/devops-demo/README.md

 |
 |-> src/folder # source code and docker files
 |
-|-> ci.sh # bash script that contains all the ci instructions can alls be ran locale
+|-> ci.sh # bash script that contains all the ci instructions, this can also be ran locally
 ```

 ## Ci-Cd